ChantalSchot/chantalschot.github.io/activitylog.md

 > * 10 Sep:
 >   - Collaborating with your team: creating the app and wireframes.
 > * 11 Sep:
->   - Setting up app homepage, overview pages and data (finished section 4)
+>   - Setting up app homepage, overview pages and data (finished section 4).
+> * 13 Sep:
+>   - Adding  microflows and debugging.
+> * 14 Sep:
+>   - Data validation and deletion of database objects.